-Running a business is busy enough as it is, so you likely want a rewards credit card that helps maximize every purchase you make, without requiring you to take any additional time or effort away from your business.
-If that sounds like you then The Blue Business® Plus Credit Card from American Express might be exactly what you need.
+Running a business is busy enough as it is, so you likely want a rewards credit card that helps maximize everyday business purchases, without requiring you to take any additional time or effort away from your business.
+If that sounds like you, then The Blue Business® Plus Credit Card from American Express might be exactly what you need.

 If you were to use 2 words to describe the Amex Blue Business Plus card, they would be rewarding and uncomplicated.
-This is because this no annual fee card earns 2x Membership Rewards points for every $1 your business spends throughout the year (on up to $50,000 in purchases), so there is no need to fixate over whether or not you’re using the right card.
+This is because this no annual fee card earns 2x Membership Rewards points for every $1 your business spends throughout the year (on up to $50,000 in purchases; 1x thereafter), so there is no need to fixate over whether or not you’re using the right card (rates and fees).

 - No annual fee